-We’ve created this handy guide that outlines the key differences between the two routes – so hopefully this will help clear things up for you!
+We’ve created this handy guide that outlines the key differences between umbrella and limited.

 An umbrella company tends to be the first port of call when starting out in a contracting career.
 That’s because they’ll take care of all your Income Tax and National Insurance responsibilities, leaving you free to concentrate on your assignments.

 Compliant umbrellas, such as Parasol, provide you with a contract of employment.
 This means you’ll have access to all the rights and benefits given to permanent employees, including holiday, sick and maternity & paternity pay – how’s that for reassurance?

 What’s more, you will be able to claim legitimate business costs and expenses – as long as they’re incurred during an assignment.
 The types of costs and expenses that can be claimed and reimbursed are dependent on the type of assignment you’re working on and whether it’s subject to supervision, direction or control (SDC).

 You won’t have to worry about IR35 either, as those working through an umbrella company aren’t affected by the rules.

 Here’s a brief summary of the benefits you can expect as an employee of an umbrella company:

 - All legal, employment, tax and contractual obligations taken care of

 - Greater earning power compared to permanent employment